CulhaneCookson117/Automated-VM-deployment/README.md

-# Automated-VM-deployment
-The following Vagrant file allows and automated deployment of 4 VMs with optional operating system.
-The following code can be Scalable for user personal project.
 # Vagrant Multi-OS Cluster

 It sets up a cluster of 4 virtual machines with Vagrant and VirtualBox, allowing users to choose between Ubuntu 22.04 LTS, CentOS 8, or Debian 10.